Making the Decision About Clinical Trials

 Most cancer clinical trials do not use placebos unless they are given along with an active drug.
 It’s unethical to give someone a placebo if it would deny the person a chance to get a drug that’s known to work.

 Unfortunately, there are some types of cancer for which there are no proven effective treatments.
 In rare cases, testing a new treatment against a placebo might be needed to prove that the treatment is better than nothing at all.
 The very least you should expect from any clinical trial is to be offered the standard of care already being used.

 Can my doctor or I pick which group I’m in?

-No. Most studies are randomized.
+Not for studies that are randomized.
 This means that each person who takes part in the study gets assigned randomly to either the treatment group or the control group.
 Randomization is used to help reduce the chance that one group will be different from the other when they go into the study, which could affect outcomes.
 This is especially helpful to make sure that the groups have people in similar states of health, so the results are not skewed in favor of one group.
 If people were allowed to choose which treatment they got, the study results might not be as accurate.
 For example, people who were sicker might tend to choose one treatment over the other.
 If the new treatment was then found not to work as well, doctors couldn’t be sure if this was because the treatment wasn’t as good or because it was tested in sicker people.